 Yes there is a standard UK size (190L x 90W cm), but there is also a longer European standard size (200L x 90W cm); this information will be in the product details of your preferred bed and will narrow down your options.

 What sort of mattresses do GLTC offer?

 To save you wading through heaps of different mattresses we've whittled down our range to just a handful; between them we think we've answered all your children's needs, so all you have to do is pick the right size and depth for your bed (you'll find our specific mattress recommendations listed with your chosen bed).

-This mattress offers your children superior comfort thanks to its pocket sprung construction; it also features a luxurious comfort core of natural wool and cotton.
-It's available in two depths depending on the height of the bed you have; the shallower All Rounder design is available in both UK and Euro single sizes and is suitable for all beds, including raised beds and top bunks; the luxurious Extra Deep design is only available in a UK single size, and is suitable for single beds and lower bunks.
+Our Luxury mattresses offer your children superior comfort thanks to their pocket sprung construction; they also feature a luxurious comfort core of natural wool and cotton.
+They're available in two depths depending on the height of the bed you have; the shallower All Rounder design comes in both UK and Euro single sizes and is suitable for all beds, including raised beds and top bunks; the luxurious Extra Deep design is only available in a UK single size, and is suitable for single beds and lower bunks.

-Here's to a guaranteed good night's sleep for your guests; this open coil mattress features polyester comfort layers and an anti-allergy finish.
+Here's a guaranteed good night's sleep for your guests; this open coil mattress features cosy, polyester comfort layers and an anti-allergy finish.

 Dormouse Toddler Mattress